 In addition to having multiple functions, air fryer ovens tend to have a larger capacity than basket-style air fryers – usually 5 to 10 quarts – and being square or rectangular in shape makes them more space efficient than round air fryers.
 That gives you the ability to cook more at one time without having to do batches of air frying.
 The larger cavity also allows you to use other vessels in the kitchen inside the oven, like quarter sheet pans, 2-quart casserole dishes and larger cake and baking pans.

 Air fryer ovens also come with adjustable rack positions.
 This gives you the ability to move the food closer to, or farther away from the source of heat at the top of the oven – handy if you want to really brown something quickly (like an air fried rib eye steak), or don’t want to over-brown an item (such as baked goods like Cheddar Cheese Biscuits).
 Some ovens claim that you can cook multiple racks of food at one time, but that’s not really true or effective.
-There’s no way three racks of food in an air fryer can cook evenly.
+There’s no way three racks of food in an air fryer can cook evenly, unless you rotate the racks in the oven during the cooking process.
 The top rack position will always get more heat than anything below it, so take that claim with a grain of salt.
 Still, it’s nice to be able to adjust the rack position in the oven.

 There are other advantages to an air fryer oven.
 Most come with a glass door so you can see your food as it cooks making it possible to judge how it is coming along.
 They also tend to be a little quieter than basket-style air fryers.

 Easier to Clean